woyaoidsl/DL-S2-2021-CW1/README.md

 You will see <html>\\pagebreak</html> at the start of each subquestion.  ***Do not remove these, if you do we will not be able to mark your coursework.***

-### SUBMISSION Mechanics
+### SUBMISSION Process
 This assignment will account for 20% of your final mark.
 We ask you to submit answers to all questions.

 You will submit a PDF of your Notebook, and the Notebook itself.
-Your grade will be based on the PDF, we will only use the Notebook if we need to see details.  **You must use the following procedure to create the materials to submit**.
+Your grade will be based on the PDF, we will only use the Notebook if we need to see details.  **You must use the following procedure to create the materials to submit and then submit them**.

 1. Make sure your Notebook and the datasets are in Noteable and will run.
 If you developed your answers in Noteable, this is already done.
+If you developed your answers in your own environment, you will need to uploading your Notebook  to Noteable and make sure it runs ok.

 2. Select **Kernel->Restart & Run All** to create a clean copy of your submission, this will run the cells in order from top to bottom.
-This may take a while (minutes) to complete, ensure that all the output and plots have complete before you proceed.
+This may take a while (minutes) to complete, ensure that all the output and plots have completed before you proceed by waiting for the last cell's banner message to be printed.

 3. Select **File->Download as->PDF via LaTeX (.pdf)** and wait for the PDF to be created and downloaded.

 4. Select **File->Download as->Notebook (.ipynb)**

 5. You now should have in your download folder the pdf and the notebook.

-**Submission of these two files will be made on Learn, details will be announced and documented on Learn well before the deadline**.
+Rename them ***sNNNNNNN.pdf*** and ***sNNNNNNN.ipynb***, where sNNNNNNN is your matriculation number (student number), e.g. s1234567.

+6. Now submit **the PDF** to Gradescope on Learn.
+There is video guidance on Learn (***Assessment->Assignment Submission***) on how to do this.
+It is **very important** that during Gradescope submission you **indicate which pages of your PDF correspod to which of the questions** - the video gives guidance on this, you can tick multiple pages for each question.

+7. Finally submit the Notebook itself (named as indicated in **5** above) to Learn.
+You do this at ***Assessment->Assignment Submission->Assignment 1 - Submit your Notebook***

 The submission deadline for this assignment is **9th February 2021 at 16:00 UK time (UTC)**.
 Don't leave it to the last minute!